TanakaChingonzo/TanakaChingonzo.github.io/tanakachingonzo.github.io/_posts/2017-01-06-miracle-of-life-poem-tanaka-chingonzo.md

 layout: page
 lang: en
 ref: miracle-of-life-poem-tanaka-chingonzo
-title: Writing in the morning: The miracle of life
+title: Writing in the morning- The miracle of life
 image: true
 medium: ''
 ---